Azure-Samples/digital-twins-iothub-integration/README.md

   - `EVENTHUB_CONNECTIONSTRING`
 * Create a Group Enrollment in DPS and link to the `DpsAdtAllocationFunc` in your functions instance.
 * Customise the device simulator .env file with the credentials for your DPS Scope.
+* Customise and run the `device-simulator` code:
+  - Rename `.env.template` to `.env`.
+  - Set the variables:
+    - `PROVISIONING_IDSCOPE` to the scope of your DPS
+    - `PROVISIONING_REGISTRATION_ID` to your registration ID, if you assigned one or specificy something unique
+    - `ADT_MODEL_ID` set this to `dtmi:contosocom:DigitalTwins:Thermostat;2`
+    - `PROVISIONING_SYMMETRIC_KEY` to your DPS enrollment master key, the script calculates a derived key. *Note this is for testing only, we never recommend having the master key on the device*.
 * Restore the packages and run the device simulator code
   * `npm install`
   * `node .\adt_custom_register.js [registrationId]`